 Attempts were made to obtain aerial radiolocations on all instrumented grizzly bears at least once each week during the 7-8 month period in which they were not in dens.
 Global Positioning System (GPS) collars were programmed to attempt locations every 1-2 hours depending on configuration, and data were stored within the collar and then downloaded to a lap top computer in an aircraft (Telonics Inc., Mesa AZ).
 Beginning in 2016, we have been using iridium collars on select males to enable remote download.
-All collars were equipped with a release mechanism to allow them to drop off and be retrieved in October prior to denning.
+All collars were equipped with a release mechanism to allow them to drop off and be retrieved prior to denning.
+Expected collar life varied from 1-3 field seasons over the course of the study depending upon model of collar and programming.
 Weekly aircraft radio monitoring was conducted to check for mortality signals and approximate location.
 Life home ranges (minimum convex polygons; Hayne 1959) were calculated for grizzly bears during the study period.
 We generated home range polygons using ArcGIS.